ettoredn/wp-media-storage/readme.txt

 1. Install via the WordPress dashboard or visit [GitHub](https://github.com/ettoredn/wp-media-storage) for the [Composer](https://getcomposer.org/) version.
 2. Go to 'Settings' > 'Media Storage'
 2. Select 'OpenStack (Swift)'
-2. Fill OpenStack credentials undert 'Settings' > 'Media Storage'
+2. Fill OpenStack credentials under 'Settings' > 'Media Storage'
 3. Set the public URL pointing to the root of your Swift container.
 It will be used for new posts and pages.
 4. Check credentials by clicking on 'Test Settings'
 5. 'Save Changes'

 == Frequently Asked Questions ==

-= Does the plugin acccess files directly from the object store? =
+= Does the plugin access files directly from the object store? =

 You bet.

-= Why after activating the pluging my uploads are slower? =
+= Why after activating the plugin my uploads are slower? =

 Because there is a lot of overhead involved in directly accessing the data on the object store versus local file system.
 However, performance should mostly be bound to the network/storage speed of your object store.